At Mobile Transaction, we’ve spent the last decade testing mobile card readers to help you make an informed decision.

 VisaV PayMastercardMaestroAmerican ExpressDiners ClubJCBUnion PayDiscoverContactlessApple PayGoogle PaySamsung Pay

-The card reader also integrates with other POS systems like Epos Now and Tabology, accounting like Xero and QuickBooks and ecommerce platforms like Shopify and PrestaShop.
+The card reader also integrates with other POS systems like Epos Now and Tabology, accounting like Xero and QuickBooks and certain ecommerce platforms.

-But invoicing, payment links and QR codes have actually been removed from the PayPal Point of Sale app, so any remote transactions will need to be done through the PayPal account app or online in a browser.
+But invoicing, payment links and QR codes have actually been removed from the PayPal Point of Sale app, so any remote transactions will need to be done through the PayPal account.

 PayPal only provides customer support on weekdays between 9am-5pm via telephone, email and chat.
 We’ve tried contacting them on several occasions without a response, so we can’t say with much confidence that this is a good service.

-To sign up, you submit a short registration form online and order the card reader – fast and easy.
+To sign up, you submit a short registration form online and order the card reader, which has a shipping fee.

 Shopify WisePad 3 – intelligent ecommerce integration